calisley/autograder/readme.md

 ### Required Argument:

 - **`submissions_folder`**
   The folder containing student submissions in PDF/DOCX format.
+All files will be validated and converted to PDF if needed.

 ### Optional Arguments: